-Once at Rivas we turned down to the lake and found a room in San Jorge, a tiny village on the lake and also the place where one can get a ferry to Isla De Ometepe, an island just 15km off the main land.
+From Rivas, a smaller path led towards the lake.
+We uncovered an inexpensive guesthouse in San Jorge, a tiny settlement along the lake.
+From here, ferries departed to Isla de Ometepe, an island fifteen kilometres off the mainland.
 Isla De Ometepe was formed by two volcanoes rising out of the lake.
-Concepcion (1610m) is still considered active but the last eruption was in 1957, so I would think not so active anymore.
+Concepcion (1610m) is still considered active, but last erupted in 1957.

-The most interesting part to me is that Lake Nicaragua, despite being a freshwater lake, has sawfish, tarpon, and sharks.
-Initially, scientists thought the sharks in the lake belonged to an endemic species, the Lake Nicaragua Shark.
-In 1961, following comparisons of specimens, the Lake Nicaragua Shark was synonymized with the widespread Bull shark, a species also known for entering freshwater elsewhere around the world.
-It had been presumed that the sharks were trapped within the lake, but it was discovered that they were able to jump along the rapids of the San Juan River (which connects Lake Nicaragua and the Caribbean Sea, almost like salmon.
-Bull sharks tagged inside the lake have later been caught in the open ocean (and vice versa).
-Just how amazing is that?
+The most remarkable part about Lake Nicaragua was that it was home to sawfish, tarpon, and sharks despite being a freshwater lake.
+Initially, scientists thought sharks in the lake belonged to an endemic species, the Lake Nicaragua shark.
+In 1961, following comparisons of specimens, the Lake Nicaragua shark was synonymous with the Bull shark, a species also known for entering freshwater elsewhere worldwide.
+It had been presumed these sharks were trapped within the lake, but it was subsequently discovered they could jump along the San Juan River’s rapids (which connects Lake Nicaragua and the Caribbean Sea), almost like salmon.
+Bull sharks tagged inside the lake were caught in the open ocean (and vice versa).
+How amazing is that?

 22 June - San Jorge - Isla De Ometepe - By ferry

-After sunset street food appeared and tables and chairs were put on the sidewalk.
-Both locals and visitors reappeared from the midday hideouts and enjoyed the cooler evening air.
+Street food appeared once the sun had set, and tables and chairs were placed along the sidewalk.
+Both islanders and visitors reappeared from their midday hideouts to enjoy the cooler evening air.

 23 June - Isla De Ometepe